 Through a combination of correct procedures, lifestyle changes and keeping close to hand some necessary survival supplies, you can be ready to face the most common disasters that threaten the lives of citizens every single day.

-Learn them, apply them and you’ll go from prepping neophyte to hardcore survivor in no time.
+Learn them, apply them, and you’ll go from prepping neophyte to pro survivor in no time.